Coffee in South Korea: Starbucks

 To reduce carbon footprint, Starbucks stores in South Korea will be eliminating all single-use cups by 2025.
 Starbucks stores in Jeju Island will be leading this campaign by only using reusable cups in all 23 stores allocated in the island.
 The customers can either choose to use their own cups, or deposit 1000 won to use the reusable cups provided by the store.
 When the cup is returned, the deposit will be returned through cash, Starbucks card or HappyHabit Application points.
 The reusable cups will be collected and cleaned up by a professional cleaner company, reducing the usage of single-use cups.
 The reusable cups will also be up-cycled to other forms as well.

 Starbucks Korea has 870 cashless stores which is about 60% of the whole stores that are available in Korea.
 Due to this, there has been a reduction of people using cash from 4% in original stores to 0.5% in cashless stores.
 As there are more customers using cards and mobile apps, Starbucks has decided to reduce the amount of stores that use cash.
 However, for the elderlies and foreigners, they do accept cash in rare occasions.
 This is not only to apply the newest technology to the stores, but to apply the change of lifestyle, making it convenient for both the customers and partners.

+Starbucks Korea said October 16, 2024. it has partnered with the country's leading retail lender KB Kookmin Bank to introduce account-based settlement services for its customers in the first quarter of next year.

+Starbucks Korea announced on the 28th Oct. that it will increase the prices of 11 tall (355ml) iced beverages on its menu from the 1st of next month.

+The price increase will include two blended drinks, six frappuccinos, one physio, and two refreshers, each of which will increase by 200 won.